edwardmcarl/sec-10-k-scraper/README.md

 ##### ui/buildResources/
 For information like the app installer's icon.
 Not important.
 ##### ui/dist/
-Where build products go. `npm run compile` will produce a platform-specific *unpacked directory* inside `ui/dist/`, e.g. `ui/dist/linux-unpacked`, containing the Electron executable and associated files.
+Where build products go. `npm run build:full` will produce a platform-specific *unpacked directory* inside `ui/dist/`, e.g. `ui/dist/linux-unpacked`, containing the Electron executable and associated files.
 The final distributable will be an installer; for development and debugging, just run the executable, `fractracker-sec-ui{.exe/.app}`, in the unpacked folder.

 ##### ui/extraResources/
 the electron-builder `extraResources` folder.
 This is where we place the Python `backend` executable to be included in the Electron app.